himberts/Blade-Library/README.md

 # Installation
 This library is written for Matlab and has been tested with versions > 2012a.
 Copy the folder @Blade into your directory (most common: <User-Directory>/Documents/MATLAB).
 That's it.
 You may try the library with the demo folder.

+#Questions
-Questions: Laboratory of membrane and protein dynamics, McMaster University, Sebastian Himbert (himberts@mcmaster.ca)
+Laboratory of membrane and protein dynamics, McMaster University, Sebastian Himbert (himberts@mcmaster.ca)